alemmer440/HW4/README.md

 ## Data

-All data is pulled from the National Cancer Institute GDC Data Portal.
-Specifically, we filtered for patients from The Cancer Genome Atlas that had breast cancer and both mRNA and microRNA data files.
+All data is pulled from the National Cancer Institute GDC Data Portal, which can be found at this link: https://portal.gdc.cancer.gov/.
+Specifically, we filtered for female breast cancer patients from The Cancer Genome Atlas project that had both mRNA and microRNA data files.
+For mRNA files, we selected the versions using FPKM normalization, and for microRNAs we selected the version without isoforms.
 When downloaded, the data came in a highly nested directory, so we flattened all of the files into one directory.
-We also downloaded the associated json file containing the metadata, from which we can determine which files belong to each patient.
+We also downloaded the associated json file containing the metadata, from which we can determine which files belong to each patient based on the file Case IDs.

 ## Folder Structure